 I do not recommend using the microwave to heat the churros because they will get soggy.

-- Butterscotch Sauce - Make yourself a bowl of my creamy bourbon butterscotch sauce and dip the churros into it.
-Oh my goodness, so scrumptious!
+- Butterscotch Sauce – Make this bourbon butterscotch sauce and dip the churros into it.

-- Icing - Drizzle a little bit of your favorite vanilla or cream cheese icing.
+- Icing – Drizzle a bit of your favorite vanilla or cream cheese icing.

 More Gluten Free Dessert Ideas: